 How does it work?

 When N2WS copies snapshots to Amazon S3, what’s actually happening is that it launches a temporary S3 worker instance to perform the task of writing objects into S3.
 As soon as their tasks are completed, the worker instances are terminated.
 This way, N2WS Backup & Recovery is taking EBS snapshots and exporting them into a proprietary format.
 It’s important to know that we are not re-creating full backups in S3, but we are actually taking the incremental snapshots and keep them incremental within Amazon S3.
 Users then restore their backups to AWS.
 To find out more about this new feature, check out the documentation.

 How are the AWS storage costs impacted?

 If your EC2 backup solution uses EBS snapshots, besides worrying about how to automate and manage the snapshots, you will also need a way to lower the cost of storing them.
 Starting with the new release, N2WS Backup & Recovery enables you to lower AWS storage costs by up to 60%.
 But let’s see a storage comparison to better understand where the cost savings come from.
 The cost of EBS snapshots is $0.05 per GB per month.
-(We talk more on AWS EBS pricing in this post.)
+(See more on AWS EBS pricing.)

 The regular S3 storage is in average $0.022 per GB per month, which is more than half cheaper than EBS snapshots storage.